 Social anxiety is a common mental health condition that affects millions of people worldwide.
 It can be a debilitating disorder that can significantly impact an individual’s quality of life.
 While traditional treatments such as therapy and medication can be effective, some people may seek alternative approaches to manage their symptoms.

-One of these alternative approaches gaining popularity is the use of psychedelics.
-In this article, we will explore the potential of psychedelics to treat social anxiety.
+One of these alternative approaches gaining increasing research attention is the use of psychedelics.

 What is social anxiety?